AryadeepIT/algo-trading-quantitative-analysis-ind-stock-mkt/README.md

 2. Open a terminal and navigate to the repository's root folder.

-3. Launch Jupyter Notebook using the following command:
+3. Launch Jupyter Notebook using the following command :

 ```Python
 jupyter notebook